dotkernel/dot-annotated-services/README.md

 which will inject `$container->get('config')['debug'];`

+### NOTE
-**Even if using dot notation, the annotated factory will check first if a service name exists with that name**
+> Even if using dot annotation, the annotated factory will check first if a service name exists with that name

 You can use the inject annotation on setters too, they will be called at creation time and injected with the configured dependencies.